QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 +++ {"user_expressions": []}

-Solving this expression with respect to x gives the same output as solving the expression directly
+Solving this equation with respect to x gives the same output as solving the expression directly

 ```{code-cell} ipython3
 solve(eq, x)